flokoe/bash-hackers-wiki/docs/dict/interpreter_directive.md

 -   may be able to take arguments for the interpreter
 -   \...

-POSIX(r) doesn\'t specify the shebang, though in general it's commonly supported by operating systems.
+POSIX(r) doesn't specify the shebang, though in general it's commonly supported by operating systems.

 ## See also